Native Americans and English traders both came armed, and did not asssume every deal would be negotiated peacefully

 Powhatan also asserted a claim to the territory of defeated enemies and rivals.
-In the mid-1590's, 15 years before the English colonists arrived, he expanded the boundaries of his paramount chiefdom, the territory called Tsenacommacah.
+In the mid-1590's, 15 years before the English colonists arrived, he expanded the boundaries of his paramount chiefdom, the territory the Algonquian-speaking Native Americans called Tsenacommacah.

 He seized control of the town of Kecoughtan, at the tip of the Peninsula and site of the modern city of Hampton.
 The group living there may have been allied with other tribes in southeast Virginia/northeast North Carolina.
 Powhatan's warriors killed the werowance (chief), along with many members of the tribe occupying that land.
 Powhatan repopulated the site with his subjects and installed his son Pochins as the new werowance.

 Powhatan also conquered the Chesapeake tribe in what today is Norfolk/Virginia Beach, and seized control over their territory.
 According to William Strachey, Powhatan ordered the slaughter of the tribe to block a prophecy of his priests that "from the Chesapeake Bay a nation should arise which should dissolve and give end to his empire."1